Code-Institute-Submissions/Dublincitycycles/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor and prospective customer, I want to easily understand what the tours this site offers for cyclists looking to explore Dublin
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. I want to be able to easily navigate throughout the site to find the tour that suits me and my party best.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. I want to be able to see pictures of the routes & bikes to get a taste for what a tour might be like.
+        4. I want to see previous customer testimonials and reviews.
+        5. I want to be able to view their social media accounts to see more picutures and hear more stories from previous customers.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to be able to rebook easily and follow DCC on social media.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to be able to contact the company for any follow up info I may need after a tour.
-        3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check if any new routes have been added.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to check to see if there are any promotions available.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The main colours I used for my site are a pink, gray and black.
+I think the pink stands out nicely on the gray background and the black info text provides clearly legible information for customers.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The two types of font used are Bebasneueregular & Barlow.
+The Bebasneueregular is used for headings and larger text.
+I love this text as I feel it has a streamlined feel to it, which represents the speed at which we will travel on our cycling tours.
+It is easily legible and attractive for customers.
+The Barlow text is more formal and contrasts beautifully with the Bebasneueregular.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   Imagery is a very important part of my site.
+I am trying to sell the customers scenic tours around Dublin, so I chose to have a big, bold hero image of Dublin City to greet new & returning customers to the site.
+I added a gallery and some overhead shots of the routes to show the customer what they can expect to experience on a DCC tour.

 *   ### Wireframes